WTXT

 WTXT (98.1 FM, "98 TXT") is a commercial radio station licensed to Fayette, Alabama, and serving the Tuscaloosa metropolitan area and west-central Alabama.
-It airs a country music format and is owned by iHeartMedia, Inc. WTXT carries two nationally syndicated programs on weekdays: The Bobby Bones Show in morning drive time and After Midnite with Granger Smith overnight.
-The studios and offices are on 11th Avenue, off Interstate 359 in Tuscaloosa.
-WTXT calls itself "98 TXT, Tuscaloosa's Country."
+It airs a country music format and is owned by iHeartMedia, Inc. The studios and offices are on 11th Avenue, off Interstate 359 in Tuscaloosa.

 WTXT is a Class C1 station.
 It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter is off Boyd Road near Columbus Creek in Echola.
 WTXT broadcasts using HD Radio technology.
 Its HD2 subchannel airs a classic country format known as "The Possum."
 The HD3 subchannel plays Southern gospel music.
 They feed FM translators at 92.1 MHz and 96.1 MHz respectively.